Ever wonder what the term “growth hacking” means?

 Step 4: Create a great customer experience

 It’s one thing to create a buzz and attract people to your product quickly on a relatively low budget.
-If however their experience doesn’t line up with their expectations, buzz will die.
+If however, their experience doesn’t line up with their expectations, the buzz will die.
 So will your product.

 That’s why step 4 is all about creating a great customer experience.